fenwick67/bumbler/README.md

 * follow other users (hosted only?)
 * rebumble
   - webmention them
   - create new post
+    + include their content (from h-card or atom feed) but BE SURE TO RE-BUILD THEIR DOM, don't just blindly allow their html.
+Parse out their img[src], audio[src], a[href], and text.
+Might be a bit rough.
-    + be sure to have a different schema and/or template
+    + be sure to have a different schema and/or template.

 ### Low priority